 The best thing you can do to support your health and reduce the risk to the broader community is to get immunized.
 Vaccines are our best protection against COVID-19 and the safest and most effective way to protect against infection and severe illness.

 COVID-19 vaccines are very effective at preventing infection and severe disease.
-If you have not been immunized yet, book your immunization appointment as soon as possible.
+If you have not been immunized yet, book an immunization appointment as soon as possible.